Nepiki/Guides/~WORK-IN-PROGRESS~--Pokemon-Pinball:-Ruby-&-Sapphire.md

 ### Groudon

-Access the **Groundon** Bonus stage by reaching 3 lights on the CATCH! counter after defeating Kecleon then entering the Centre Hole on RUBY.
+Access the **Groudon** Bonus stage by reaching 3 lights on the CATCH! counter after defeating Kecleon, then entering the Centre Hole on RUBY.
 If you fail to defeat Groudon, you will be able to challenge it next time you reach 3 lights without going back through Kecleon first.

 ![Groudon bonus board](https://archives.bulbagarden.net/media/upload/f/f2/Pinball_RS_Groudon_Stage.png)